Leptogenesis assisted by scalar decays: Boltzmann equations

 Similarly, we present the results for the weak washout scheme BP~II in Fig.~\ref{weak}.
 Compared with BP~I, the small $\Gamma_{N_1}$ in BP~II slows down the thermalization of $N_1$ particles, and $Y_{N_1}$ becomes close to $Y_{N_1}^\mathrm{eq}$ at $x\sim 1$.
-A small $\Gamma_{N_1}$ also implies a weak washout effect, and hence the decrease of $|Y_{B-L}|$ after $x \gtrsim 2$ is quite slow.
-In the standard case, the final $\eta_B$ is $\num{3.65e-11}$, lower than the observed value by one order of magnitude.
-In the scalar-assisted case, $|Y_{B-L}|$ is lifted after $x \sim 4$, leading to a final $\eta_B$ of $\num{6.1e-10}$.
+A small $\Gamma_{N_1}$ also implies a weak washout effect, and hence the decrease of $|Y_{B-L}|$ after $x \sim 2$ is quite slow.
+In the standard case, the final $\eta_B$ is $\num{3.12e-11}$, lower than the observed value by one order of magnitude.
+In the scalar-assisted case, $|Y_{B-L}|$ is lifted after $x \sim 10$, leading to a final $\eta_B$ of $\num{6.1e-10}$.

 The discussions above show that the introduction of the scalar $\phi$ can effectively enhance the generation of the lepton asymmetry, especially in a strong washout scheme.
 Such an enhancement depends on the $\phi \to N_1 N_1$ decay width, which is proportional to the square of the Yukawa coupling $y_1$.
-Below, we investigate the impact of $y_1$ on the resulting baryon-to-photon ratio $\eta_B$.
+Meanwhile, the $\phi$ number density at the time of decay impacts on the outcome, and it means that the $\phi$ coupling to the Higgs field, $\lambda_{\phi H}$, also plays an important role.
+Below, we analyze the individual effects of $y_1$ and $\lambda_{\phi H}$ on the final baryon-to-photon ratio $\eta_B$.